hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/README.md

 ![](img/UsingCloudCode/15.png)

-Since you will be Setting data to and Getting data from the database, you should create Events.
+Since you'll be Setting data to and Getting data from the database, you should create Events.

 *1.* First, navigate to *Configurator > Events* and click the *Add*.
 The *Add Event* page opens: